Michigan GOP picks candidates with Trump clout on the line

 Associated Press

 GRAND RAPIDS, Mich.
-(AP) — Michigan Republicans met Saturday to pick candidates for statewide races that former President Donald Trump has sought to sway while flirting with another run for the White House.
+(AP) — Michigan Republicans were meeting Saturday to pick candidates for statewide races that former President Donald Trump has sought to sway while flirting with another run for the White House.

-About 2,500 party delegates began voting at a convention center in downtown Grand Rapids.
+About 2,000 party delegates cast ballots in an initial round of voting at a convention center in downtown Grand Rapids.
 The event is a test of Trump’s clout in closely watched contests for attorney general and secretary of state — Michigan’s top law enforcement and elections jobs, which are currently held by Democrats.

-DePerno’s main rival for the nomination is Tom Leonard, a former legislative leader and the party’s 2018 nominee whom Trump later nominated for U.S. attorney in western Michigan.
-State Rep. Ryan Berman also is running.
+DePerno’s main rival for the nomination was Tom Leonard, a former legislative leader and the party’s 2018 nominee whom Trump later nominated for U.S. attorney in western Michigan.
+State Rep. Ryan Berman, who finished third, urged his supporters to back Leonard in the runoff between Leonard and DePerno.

 DePerno unsuccessfully sued after human error led rural Antrim County to erroneously show a local victory for Biden over Trump.
 It was quickly corrected but was used to spread misinformation about voting equipment.